vanHeemstraSystems/template-default-repository/300/300/README.md

 This will initiate the configuration process for Nx Cloud within your workspace.

 Finish the CI setup by visiting: https://cloud.nx.app/connect/lvaFjW0bDV # **Note**: the URL will differ per creation.
 See [Enable GitHub PR Integration](https://nx.dev/ci/recipes/source-control-integration/github) and/or watch [PNPM-CI: Connect Your Workspace to Nx Cloud for Enhanced Collaboration](https://www.youtube.com/watch?v=8mqHXYIl_qI).

+## Nested app directories

+You can have nested folders, no problems. 👍 Here's a [live example](https://github.com/codyslexia/nexa/tree/main/apps/graphql).
+You can see that apps/graphql/users is a nested directory where users is the actual project.
+There's also this [other example](https://github.com/nrwl/nx-incremental-large-repo/tree/master/libs/app0/lib1) from the ```nrwl``` family.